Rhea County Health Department Services

 Sexually Transmitted Diseases which include confidential testing, treatment, and contact follow up including HIV/AIDS.
 Tuberculosis skin testing is provided to persons assessed to be at-risk for tuberculosis.
 Medication is provided at no cost to suspected, active, and latent cases.
 Contacts to suspected or known cases are notified, tested and treated as needed.

 Education, counseling, physical exams, and birth control methods are provided at RCHD by a physician one day per week.
 Breast and Cervical Cancer Screening (BCS) is also provided for qualified individuals.
-View Eligibility Requirements for the Breast & Cervical Cancer Screening Program.
+View eligibility requirements for the Tennessee Breast and Cervical Screening Program.

 Food and General Sanitation